IDMNYU/InteractiveInstallation_Fall23_LadyK/ShowAndTell.md

 ### Show & Tell

 In the first week, you will either volunteer or be assigned to 2 people from the list below.
-On the assigned date, bring in 2-3 examples each person/group’s of their work.
+On the assigned date, bring in 2-3 examples each person/group’s of their work, focusing on interactive installations/environments/pieces.
 Each date has at least 2 people/groups.
 Be familiar with a brief bio and be prepared to critically discuss/analyze the assigned individual and their supporting work in a dynamic presentation in front of the class.
 Do not be lame.
 Be informed.

 In addition to Googling the people/projects, I encourage you to check out Eyeo’s website and Vimeo page, as well as Creative Applications site.
 Create a visual presentation (keynote, powerpoint, google slides, browser tabs, etc).
 You must show us their work.
 Do not just tell us about it.
 Show it to us and give us a context.
 Was the work a collaboration?
 Who else was part of the project?
 Was it a comission or design project?